Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

     Send all the required documents.
 Complete applications are processed faster.[^23] You can only upload 5 small documents.
 If possible, use PDF documents.
 You can [merge PDF documents](https://www.adobe.com/acrobat/online/merge-pdf.html) or [make PDFs smaller](https://www.adobe.com/acrobat/online/compress-pdf.html) online.
 If you have too many documents, send them by post.[^29]
 3. **Send your message**
     If you get an error (*Anti-Spam-Schutz*), it's because you took too long to send your message.
 Just send it again.
 After you send the message, click *Zusammenfassung ausdrucken* to print the confirmation message.
 This is a proof of your residence permit application.
 You might not get a confirmation email.[^14]
-4. **Wait a few weeks**
+4. **Wait**
-    You must wait [weeks or months](/tools/residence-permit-feedback) to get an answer.
+    You must wait [a few weeks to a few months](/tools/residence-permit-feedback) to get an answer.
 While you wait, you can usually stay in Germany, even [if your residence permit expires](#if-your-residence-permit-expires-soon).
 If you wait more than 3 months, you can [sue the *Ausländerbehörde*](#sue-the-auslanderbehorde).
 5. **Get an Ausländerbehörde appointment**
     After they process your application, they will email you.
 Usually, when they contact you, it means that your residence permit is approved.[^12] They usually give you an appointment to bring missing documents or scan your fingerprints.
 You should get your residence permit [around 8 weeks](/tools/residence-permit-feedback) after the appointment.{{ fail_on('2025-01-15') }}